 - legs (girth and length)

 Some of us even do an outline drawing: having each performer lie down on a giant sheet of butcher paper–or papers put together–and drawing around the body.
 We have done this more for Halloween costumes that don’t have a pattern, but you can do it to sew a period drama costume that has no pattern, as well.

 If for some reason the pattern is unavailable or un-doable altogether, find an everyday outfit that you can dress up, add to, embellish.
 An old suede vest can be pulled over a puffy-sleeved blouse for a Hamlet costume, for example.
-You can then add textures with bias tape or rick rack, lace, upholstery rope, medium-sized beads, or other items for authenticity of detail.
+You can then add textures with bias tape or rick rack, lace, upholstery rope, medium-sized beads, or other items for the authenticity of detail.

-For most period drama costume projects, you can keep a couple things in mind: layering and lots of glue.
-If you want authentic period costumes in most cases, use layers–of skirts, of shirts and vests and jackets.
+For most period drama costume projects, you can keep a couple of things in mind: layering and lots of glue.
+If you want authentic period costumes in most cases, use layers–of skirts, shirts vests and jackets.
 For instance, instead of worrying about making a whalebone hoop for the underside of a 19th-century dress, use an old petticoat from a thrift shop/used clothing store.
 Spray with hair spray or starch.
 Add several stiffer skirts (or add hairspray or starch to the outer skirts, too).
 The fullness will be the effect you want.

 For embellishments, adornment, and other attachment requirements, instead of sewing (which is often more time consuming and less reliable for the many costume changes) use hot glue.
 Hot glue can also give depth or texture.

 One more note: if you sew period costumes from a pattern, be sure that 1) the costume fit has enough breathing room, 2) your seams are wide enough, and 3) the seams are double-stitched… so the performer can slip in and out and can move about without busting out!